-While there are a host of methods, a commitment to pathogen testing and knowledge of the temperatures necessary to do it safely is a must.
-Application-wise, dog waste compost should be kept separate from other compost and is best used on ornamental — not edible — gardens, and kept well away from streams, groundwater or vegetable and fruit crops.
+While there are a host of methods, a commitment to pathogen testing and knowledge of the temperatures necessary to do it safely are critical.
+Dog waste compost should be kept separate from other compost and is best used on ornamental — not edible — gardens, and kept well away from streams, groundwater or vegetable and fruit crops.

 Here are some recommended methods for composting pet waste.
-Make sure you learn about effective treatment temperatures and pathogen-testing first (start with this report).
+Learn about effective treatment temperatures and pathogen-testing first (start with this report).

 - Compost pit — about one metre deep by one metre wide, with a cover.

 - Dog poop compost bin — available at pet stores and garden centres.